 “The building will showcase and enhance the Baker Center’s work, making it an even greater asset to our university and our community.
 It will provide an elegant, state-of-the-art venue for our educational programming,” Baker Center Executive Director Alan Lowe said.

-A ceremonial groundbreaking for the new building was held in November 2005, and construction began shortly thereafter.Tags: Howard Baker Center, Sandra Day O'Connor
+A ceremonial groundbreaking for the new building was held in November 2005, and construction began shortly thereafter.Tags: Howard H. Baker Jr. Center for Public Policy, Sandra Day O'Connor